Proudly serving Maine and Eastern New Hampshire including Portland, Bangor, Portsmouth, NH

 At TC Hafford Basement Systems, we install sump pump systems that are equipped to handle your basement water problem.
-Contact our certified trained professionals for a Free Estimate on affordable sump pump installation n Bangor, Portland, Rochester, Portsmouth, Lewiston, Waterville, Dover, Auburn, Biddeford, South Portland, Saco, Brunswick, Westbrook, Scarborough, Gorham, Windham, Sanford and the surrounding Maine and New Hampshire area.
+Contact our certified trained professionals for a Free Estimate on affordable sump pump installation n Bangor, Portland, Rochester, Portsmouth, Lewiston, Waterville, Dover, Auburn, Biddeford, South Portland, Saco, Brunswick, Westbrook, Scarborough, Yarmouth, Windham, Sanford and the surrounding Maine area.

 Common Battery Backup Designs